by Kristin Henningsen

 The Role of Adaptogens

 CBD doesn’t have to do all the heavy lifting, however.
-Adaptogenic herbs like Bacopa, Rhodiola and Lion’s Mane also play an important supporting role for the neuroendocrine system by optimizing this resilience even more.
+Adaptogenic herbs like Bacopa, Rhodiola, and Lion’s Mane also play an important supporting role for the neuroendocrine system by optimizing this resilience even more.
 Helping to modulate the stress response, these herbs have been shown to increase performance by improving energy production at the cellular level, without overstimulating.
-The research on adaptogens is clear; not only can they support mood and focus, but they can also help us to maintain our energy levels — which is why we here at FOCL have mixed them in with full-spectrum CBD in our wellness stacks.
+The research on adaptogens is clear; not only can they support mood and focus, but they can also help us to maintain our energy levels — which is why we here at FOCL have mixed them in with premium hemp CBD in our wellness stacks.

 Keeping ourselves in balance may be a natural process.
 However, we can all use a little support.
 Integrating these tools into our daily lives can help us feel like our best selves, living our best life.